geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " No snare suspecting, by their beauty caught,
 With eager eye the stones and shells I sought,
 When lo ! an earthquake seemed to rock the ground,
-I started back, and trembling look'd around ;
+I started back, and trembling look'd around;
 Beneath my feet a hollow noise I heard,
 And high the waves their foamy summits reared.
 My flying steps some magic influence staid,
-And opening earth a hideous gulf displayed ; 260
+And opening earth a hideous gulf displayed; 260

 Mid clouds of smoke, and flames of livid blue,
 A giant form rose slowly to my view.